Q24/hawaii-packages/packages/oidc-implicit-core/README.md

 ## Logged out page

-#TODO: add this is an opinionated way of centralising the logout event

 See the FAQ for the difference between a logout page and a logged out page.

 The logged out page is used to show the user that he has been logged out.
 Next to this, it should remove local authentication information.
 This includes local storage on the current domain as well as cookies on other domains via a logout pixel.

 ### Clean up

+Remove possible left-overs of the previous session.

 ```ts
 import { SessionService } from "@hawaii-framework/oidc-implicit-core/dist";